-Once considered a luxury all-suite hotel in Las Vegas, the Rio has become more of an affordable, second rate hotel, which is great news for those seeking a deal on a place to stay in Las Vegas.
-The Rio All-Suite Hotel and Casino still has large rooms, and when you factor in the great prices, plus all the things you can do there, it is hard to beat this property for a Las Vegas vacation.
+Once considered a luxury all-suite hotel in Las Vegas, the Rio All-Suite Hotel and Casino is a more affordable place to stay in the city these days.
+Fortunately, the Rio still has large rooms, great prices, and plenty of things to do on-site that make it a hard to beat destination for a Las Vegas vacation.

 In a city that is dominated by Cirque Du Soleil shows, another show with acrobats might seem played out, but nothing could be further from the truth.
-WOW at Rio Las Vegas is a variety show featuring acrobats that dazzle the eye, magicians that confound you, and performers that do everything from dance to juggle.
+World of Wonder (WOW) at Rio Las Vegas is an all-ages variety show featuring acrobats that dazzle the eye, magicians that confound you, and performers that do everything from dance to juggle.

-If you are familiar with Cirque routines you might see some similarities and this could be considered a toned down version of those strip shows.
-For the price, you get 90 minutes of entertainment that rivals most shows on the Las Vegas strip.
-There are typically multiple show times each day and it is an all-ages performance.
+If you are familiar with Cirque routines you might see some similarities between the two, but WOW is often considered a toned-down version of the former.
+However, for the price of admission, you get 90 minutes of entertainment that rivals most Las Vegas strip shows.
+There are typically multiple showtimes each day and tickets are available at the door.

-This zipline adventure is different in that it is set up more like an amusement park ride where you ride on a cart that you are then strapped into.
+The VooDoo Zipline, stationed high above the Rio Las Vegas, is different from others you might encounter nearby in that it is set up more like an amusement park ride where you ride on a cart that you are then strapped into.
 The zip line hovers 490 feet above the resort as you zip across from the Masquerade Tower to the Ipanema Tower.

-The big hair era of rock and roll is alive and well at the Rio Las Vegas at KISS By Monster Mini Golf.
-The attraction is a combination game room, museum, and mini golf course, all with a nod to the Rock Band Kiss.
-Check out the memorabilia from world tours and costumes as you conquer the 18-hole mini golf course.
+The big hair era of rock and roll is alive and well at the Rio Las Vegas at KISS by Monster Mini Golf.
+The attraction is a combination game room, museum, and mini-golf course, that all pay homage to the rock band KISS.
+Check out the memorabilia from world tours and costumes as you conquer the 18-hole course.

 Every May, the World Series of Poker set up in Las Vegas at the Rio Resort for nonstop poker tournaments to crown the very best poker players in the world.
 The entire poker tournament culminates with the Main Event, a $10,000 buy-in tournament that ends with one person being handed the Main Event winners bracelet.